 Taste street food at a pojangmacha

-One of the top things to do in Seoul is to visit a pojangmacha (outdoor tented street food market).
+One of the top things to do in Seoul for lovers of street food is to visit a pojangmacha (outdoor tented street food market).
 Navigate through the labyrinth of stalls and waves of tourists to the centre of the market and you’ll find some of the best street food in Korea.

 Try the spicy tteokbokki (rice cake in chilli paste) paired with crunchy twigim (deep fried food) as a start.
 Wash it down with eomuk guk (fish cake soup) and possibly a bottle of soju if you’re feeling up to it.